stefanomunarini/Level-Up/README.md

 There are different django packages to implement 3rd party authentication.
 After doing some research, we decided to use ‘django-allauth’ package to support 3rd-party authentication.

 ‘Django-allauth’ supports many popular providers out of the box.
 In this project, we only use a few of them.
-Users can login or signup with their facebook, google, openID or github account.
+Users can login or signup with their Facebook, Google, openID or GitHub account.

-In our user collection, we have field call ‘provider’ to indicate if the user was created via local authentication or a 3rd party.
+In our user collection, we have field called ‘provider’ to indicate if the user was created via local authentication or a 3rd party.
-All the necessary information of user like email, name, date of birth,... will be stored in our database when the 3rd party successfully authenticate the user.
+All the necessary information of a user (e.g. email, name, date of birth) will be stored in our database when the 3rd party successfully authenticate the user.

 Because the 3rd party provider may not have enough information to fit our user model, user will be able to update the missing information later when they get in our platform.

 #### RESTful API